10 Tips for Mastering a Jeweler’s Saw

-Among the most common metalsmithing tools is the jeweler's saw.
-Even beginning metalworkers who don't solder yet will most likely use a jeweler's saw to cut out components for their jewelry designs.
-Metal shears can do many jobs, but a jeweler’s saw allows you to cut out very intricate shapes and cut holes or other shapes inside a piece of metal sheet, like the accent cut inside this heart.
+Among the most common metalsmithing tools is the jeweler’s saw.
+Even beginner metalworkers who don’t solder yet will likely use a jeweler’s saw at one point.
+Metal shears can do many jobs.
+A jeweler’s saw allows you to cut very intricate shapes, holes, or other shapes inside a piece of metal sheet.

 Metal Sawing BasicsA good metalsmithing teacher will tell you that two keys to successful metal sawing are to have a good saw with the best blades you can afford and to master an effective sawing technique.
-Understand that the blades will break; I've used good blades and average ones at all stages of my learning, and the good ones snap just as often as the bad ones.
-I'd add that you should buy saw blades in bulk and be prepared when they break, because they will!
-I've had one blade last for months and then five break in one project.
+Understand that the blades will break over time.
+I used good blades and average ones at all stages of my learning.
+The good ones snap just as often as the bad ones.
+You should buy saw blades in bulk, and be prepared when they break because they will!
+I had one blade last for months and then five break in one project.

-Of course a good sawing technique can reduce the breakage, but they will break.
-Contributor Kate Richbourg agrees: "Saw blades break all the time," she writes.
-"Don't get discouraged if your blade snaps.
-Just stop, take a breath, and change the broken blade.
+Of course, a good sawing technique can reduce the breakage, but they will break regardless.
+Contributor Kate Richbourg agrees: “Saw blades break all the time.”
+“Don’t get discouraged if your blade snaps.
+Just stop, take a breath and change the broken blade.
 It happens to everyone.”
 Just because your blade breaks doesn’t necessarily mean you’re doing anything wrong.

 10 Tips for Sawing with a Jeweler’s Saw

-As with all techniques, a few insider tips from a knowledgeable source can make life so much easier.
-Here are 10 jeweler’s saw tips I've gathered from Interweave jewelry-making experts, community members, and resources, as well as a tutorial on installing blades in your jeweler’s saw.
+AAs with all techniques, a few insider tips from a knowledgeable source can make life so much easier.
+Here are 10 jeweler’s saw tips I’ve gathered from Interweave jewelry-making experts, community members and resources, as well as a tutorial on installing blades in your jeweler’s saw.

 From Elizabeth Bone’s book Silversmithing for Jewelry Makers: